fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

     - If the wizard categorized your numbers into more than one group, you must submit a separate port request for each.
 See [Planning number ports](port-order-overview.md)
     - If the wizard detects that your requested numbers are invalid for porting, the error is shown here.

-3. Now that you have numbers validated in the wizard, you can save your work and continue.
+3. Once your numbers are validated in the wizard, you have the option to save your progress and continue later.
+If you need to exit and return to your order, follow these steps:
-    - Once you save your work in the wizard, you can return to your progress in **Teams Admin Center > Voice > Phone Numbers > Order History**.
+    - Go to **Teams Admin Center**
+    - Navigate to **Voice** > **Phone Numbers**
+    - Select **Order History**
-    - Select the desired group of numbers and **Continue with selection**.
+    - Select the desired order name hyperlink
+    - Continue from where you left off.

 #### Billing telephone number (BTN)

 Enter the Billing telepone number (BTN) for the account with your existing service provider.

 - The Billing telephone number (BTN) for the phone numbers being ported must match what the current service provider has on file for the account.
 Also, if there's a freeze on the account it must be removed.
 If the BTN is incorrect or there's a freeze on the account, your port request will be rejected after it's submitted.
-- The BTN should be in **E.164 format**
 - The BTN can also be referred to as the 'Account telephone number.'
 It's the primary phone number associated with your account.
 Your service provider uses the BTN to track activities, payments, and customer service records.
 - You can usually find your BTN on an account statement.
 If you're unsure, ask your current service provider's account representative to help you identify your BTN.
 - In a **full** port request, all numbers associated with the BTN are ported to Microsoft, including the BTN, and the respective account with the current provider is closed.